MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-C-Food-Stamp-Food-Distribution-Program/part-272-Requirements-Participating-State-Agencies/section-272.3.md

 (v) Thorough explanation of the proposed alternative provision to be used in lieu of the waived regulatory provision.

-(5) Notwithstanding the preceding paragraphs, waivers of the certification period timeframes as described in § 273.10(f) may be granted by the Administrator of the Food and Nutrition Service or the Deputy Administrator for Family Nutrition Programs as provided in section 3(c) of the Act.
-Waivers authorized by this paragraph are not subject to the public comment provisions of § 272.3(d).

-(6) Notwithstanding the preceding paragraphs, waivers may be granted by the Administrator of the Food and Nutrition Service or the Deputy Administrator for Family Nutrition Programs as provided in section 5(f) of the Act.
-Waivers authorized by this paragraph are not subject to the public comment provisions of § 272.3(d).
+(5) Notwithstanding the preceding paragraphs, waivers may be granted by the Food and Nutrition Service as provided in section 5(f) of the Act.
+Waivers authorized by this paragraph are not subject to the public comment provisions of paragraph (d) of this section.

-(7) Notwithstanding the preceding paragraphs, waivers may be granted by the Administrator of the Food and Nutrition Service or the Deputy Administrator for Family Nutrition Programs as provided in section 6(c) of the Act.
-Waivers authorized by this paragraph are not subject to the public comment provisions of § 272.3(d).
+(6) Notwithstanding the preceding paragraphs, waivers may be granted by the Food and Nutrition Service as provided in section 6(c) of the Act.
+Waivers authorized by this paragraph are not subject to the public comment provisions of paragraph (d) of this section.

 (d) *Public comment.* State agencies shall solicit public input and comment on overall Program operations as State laws require or as the individual State agency believes would be useful.

 [Amdt.
 156, 46 FR 6315, Jan.
-21, 1981]Editorial Note:For Federal Register citations affecting § 272.3, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.fdsys.gov.*
+21, 1981]Editorial Note:For Federal Register citations affecting § 272.3, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*